IreneKilgannon/pands-project/README.md

     The slope of the regression line for petal width vs petal length is: [0.418].
     The intercept of the regression line for petal width vs petal length is -0.366.

 The linear regression model is a good fit for the data with an R-squared value of 0.933 for the unseen test data.
-The feature, petal length therefore explains explains 93.3% of the variance in the target variable, petal width.
+The feature, petal length therefore explains 93.3% of the variance in the target variable, petal width.
 The value for R-squared on the training set was also calculated as a large discrepency between the values can indicate if the training data has been either overfitted or underfitted to the model.
 In this case there does not appear to be any under or overfitting present.

 The RMSE value of 0.216 cm.
-This means that the difference between what the model predicts for petal width and the actual value is 0.216 cm.
+This means that the difference between what the model predicts for petal width and the actual width is 0.216 cm.
 As the RMSE value is close to zero this is a very good fit.

 __k-Fold Cross-Validation__